 Scaling Skill Development and Job Placement into Cyber Careers

-A statewide initiative uses hands-on training and public-private partnerships to build STAR-friendly cyber talent pipelines
+A statewide initiative uses hands-on training and public-private partnerships to build STAR-friendly cyber talent pipelines.

 Key Takeaways: